How to Transfer Data from One Laptop to Another

 3. Disconnect the cable when the transfer is complete.

-Using an External Storage Device
+Using An External Storage Device

 Before we get to the more advanced and complex forms of file transfer, let’s start with the old fashioned way of doing things.
 All you need for this is a compatible external device that can be used by both laptops.